Topological aspects of the NS5-brane: The new class and its effect on the partition function

 \section{The new class and its effect on the partition function}

+In this section we introduce a new class and study its effect on the ability to define the partition function $Z_{NS5}$.

-\paragraph{Defining the new class.} The equation of motion for the B-field is given by (see \cite{BeM} \cite{FS} \cite{MS}) \( d(e^{-2\phi} *H_3)= F_0 \wedge F_8 + F_2 \wedge F_6 -\tfrac{1}{2} F_4 \wedge F_4 + I_8\;, \) where $I_8$ is the one-loop term \cite{DLM} \cite{VW}.
+\paragraph{Defining the new class.} The equation of motion for the B-field is given by (see \cite{BeM} \cite{FS} \cite{MS}) \( d(e^{-2\phi} *H_3)= F_0 \wedge F_8 + F_2 \wedge F_6 -\tfrac{1}{2} F_4 \wedge F_4 + I_8\;, \) where $I_8$ is the one-loop polynomial \cite{DLM} \cite{VW} \( I_8=\tfrac{1}{48}[p_2(X) - \lambda(X)^2]\;, \) where $\lambda(X)=\tfrac{1}{2}p_1(X)$ is the first Spin characteristic class.
 We assume a constant dilaton $\phi$. \footnote{This is for simplicity of the topological description.
-The physical situation requires a variable dilaton, and restoring this is straightforward and will not change the result. }
+The physical situation requires a variable dilaton, and restoring this is straightforward and will not change the result. } This is a scalar field, i.e. a function $\phi: X^{10} \to \R$.
+Here $F_{2i}$ are the RR fields, viewed classically as differential forms of degree $2i$, and $*$ is the Hodge operator in ten dimensions.
+We are also interested in the corresponding cohomology classes, both de Rham $[-]_{\rm dR}$ and integral $[-]$, needed for quantization.

-\paragraph{Remarks.} We emphasize the following points, essential to our discussion. \begin{enumerate} \item The Ramond-Ramond (RR) fields in supergravity satisfy `twisted bianchi identities', that is they are annihilated by the twisted de Rham differential $d_H: d - H_3 \wedge$ rather than by the de Rham differential $d$: $dF + H_3 \wedge F=0$, where $F=\sum_{i} F_{2i}$ is the total RR field.
-We would like to restrict to situations where the fields are annihilated by $d$.
+\paragraph{Remarks.} We emphasize the following points, essential to our discussion. \begin{enumerate} \item The Ramond-Ramond (RR) fields in supergravity satisfy `twisted Bianchi identities', that is they are annihilated by the twisted de Rham differential $d_H: d - H_3 \wedge$ rather than by the de Rham differential $d$: $dF + H_3 \wedge F=0$, where $F=\sum_{i} F_{2i}$ is the total RR field.
+However, we would like to restrict to situations where the fields are annihilated by $d$.
 For that, we separate the RR fields into those of degree $4k$ and those of degree $4k+2$ for $k=0,1$, and notice via \( dF_{4k}= H_3 \wedge F_{4k-2}\;, \qquad \qquad dF_{4k+2}=H_3 \wedge F_{4k} \) that the former type of fields appear on the RHS of the would-be Bianchi identity of the other and vice versa.
 Hence if we restrict to situations where we have either $F_{4k}$ or $F_{4k+2}$ at a time, then each set of fields will satisfy the usual Bianchi identity $dF_i=0$.
 This can be done either via some coupling analysis as above, or via some finite group action, or imposed by hand.
-So, while the fields $F_i$ will not be cohomology classes in general, we will consider the cases when they can be.
+So, while the fields $F_i$ will not be cohomology classes in general, we will consider the cases when $F_i$ can be.
 Furthermore, when they are cohomology classes, they are not always integral, but we would like to identify when that happens and explore some consequences.